hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 ## Managing Secret Multi-Line Files

-Atlas has the ability to store multi-line files as variables.
-The recommended way to manage your secret/sensitive multi-line files (private key, SSL cert, SSL private key, CA, etc.) is to add them as [Terraform Variables](#terraform-variables) or [Environment Variables](#environment-variables) in Atlas.
+Terraform Enterprise has the ability to store multi-line files as variables.
+The recommended way to manage your secret/sensitive multi-line files (private key, SSL cert, SSL private key, CA, etc.) is to add them as [Terraform Variables](#terraform-variables) or [Environment Variables](#environment-variables).

 Just like secret strings, it is recommended that you never check in these multi-line secret files to version control by following the below steps.